unboxed/unboxed.co/source/news/2017-04-07-may-meetup-faster-than-lightning-code-talks.md

 Taking part is simple:<br/>

 - [Register for your place](https://www.eventbrite.co.uk/e/may-meetup-faster-than-lightning-code-talks-tickets-33521133613)
-- Submit a short snippet of code or slide before the meetup to neil.van.beinum@unboxed.co
+- Submit your code snippet before the meetup to neil.van.beinum@unboxed.co
 - Chat about your slide to the room for around 3+ minutes on the big screen
 - Open this up to group discussion
-- Sit back, drink beer, eat pizza, and enjoy the other submissions and chats
+- Sit back, drink beer, eat pizza and enjoy the other submissions and chats
 <br/>

+<i>(Please note: we will do our very, very best to allow everyone who submitted a snippet to present, but in order to keep the session within the allocated time, an 8pm finish, some attendees may have to leave if we carry over this time).</i><br/>

 <br/>
 # Get your place